Serbeld/ForQualityControl/README.md

-# Design of applications through the use of artificial vision for quality control in the Industrial sector
+# Applications through the use of artificial vision for quality control in the Industrial sector
 Design of applications through the use of artificial vision for quality control in the Industrial sector...

 ## Test